Languages of North Macedonia: Turkish

 Turkish (Türkçe) is the most populous of the Turkic languages, with over 70 million native speakers.
 Speakers are located predominantly in Turkey, with smaller groups in Germany, Bulgaria, North Macedonia, Cyprus (mostly in the occupied North of the island), Greece (mostly in Western Thrace), and other parts of Eastern Europe, Caucasus and Central Asia.
 Small Turkish-speaking communities can be found in several places in North Macedonia, such as Vrapčište, Skopje and Gostivar.

-Turkish speakers are above the 20% threshold for local official use in Plasnica Municipality (97%), Centar Zupa (59%), Karbinci Municipality (25%), Vasilevo Municipality (23%), and Konče Municipality (22%) as of the 2021 census.
+Turkish speakers are above the 20% threshold for local official use in Plasnica Municipality (97%), Centar Župa (59%), Karbinci Municipality (25%), Vasilevo Municipality (23%), and Konče Municipality (22%) as of the 2021 census.

 Romani

 Balkan Romani (romani ćhib) is one of several related languages of the Romani people, belonging to the Indo-Aryan branch of the Indo-European language family.
 Many varieties of Romani are divergent and sometimes considered languages of their own.
 The largest of these are Vlax Romani (about 900,000 speakers), Balkan Romani (700,000), Carpathian Romani (500,000) and Sinti Romani (300,000).
 In North Macedonia, Balkan Romani is spoken. Šuto Orizari is the largest Romani-speaking settlement in the country.